Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

    client_uniq_country_login_count > 5 ; \
    action=rate(sasl_username/1/3600/554 Your mail account $$sasl_username was compromised.
 Please change your password immediately after next login.)
 ```

-Create database table with indexes (Optional, because if database is not created it is always created on plugin startup)

 ```
 CREATE TABLE IF NOT EXISTS postfwd_logins (